YakData/brightRserverEditor/README.md

 The YakData brightRserver Editor is based on the work of RStudio PBC, under the AGPL-3 license.
-Modifications were made to respect the use of trademarks to users and removal of certain features for the brightRserver environment.
+Modifications were made to respect the use of trademarks that appear in the GUI and to remove several features for the brightRserver environment.

 The current version of brightRserver Editor is v1.0.0 and is based on RStudio version 1.3.959.

 Released 2020-12-08.
 YakData brightRserver Editor is released under AGPL-3.

+YakData is not associated with nor endorsed by RStudio PBC.
+YakData products are not the same products as paid offerings of RStudio PBC.
+RStudio are trademarks of RStudio, PBC.

 RStudio
 =============================================================================